 - You can’t go wrong with anything related to safety.

 - No bright colors.
-Camouflage and hunters orange are preferred.
+Camouflage and hunter orange are preferred.
 I once saw a lady out hunting with a sequined jacket, like a disco ball…

 - If you are purchasing clothing or gloves, be sure to get the right size.